MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-point-to-line-function.md

 dynamic({"type": "LineString","coordinates": [ [lng_1,lat_1], [lng_2,lat_2] ,..., [lng_N,lat_N] ]})

 * LineString coordinates array must contain at least two entries.
-* Coordinates [longitude,latitude] must be valid where longitude is a real number in range [-180, +180] and latitude is a real number in range [-90, +90].
+* Coordinates [longitude,latitude] must be valid where longitude is a real number in the range [-180, +180] and latitude is a real number in the range [-90, +90].
 * Edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.

 > [!TIP]